anuket-project/RM/doc/ref_model/chapters/chapter04.rst

 these capabilities will be determined by the Cloud Infrastructure Profile used by the workloads.
 These measurements or events should be collected and monitored by monitoring tools.

+.. list-table:: Internal Measurement Capabilities of Cloud Infrastructure
+   :widths: 25 25 25 25
+   :header-rows: 1

    * - Ref
      - Cloud Infrastructure Capability
      - Unit
      - Definition/Notes
    * - i.pm.001
      - Host CPU usage
      - nanoseconds
      - Per Compute node.
 It maps to ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008` processor usage metric (Cloud Infrastructure internal).
    * - i.pm.002
      - Virtual compute resource (vCPU) usage
      - nanoseconds
      - Per VM or Pod.
 It maps to ETSI GS NFV-IFA 027 v2.4.1 :cite:p:`etsigsnfvifa027` Mean vCPU usage and Peak vCPU usage (Cloud Infrastructure external).
    * - i.pm.003
      - Host CPU utilisation
      - %
      - Per Compute node.
 It maps to ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008` processor usage metric (Cloud Infrastructure internal).
    * - i.pm.004
      - Virtual compute resource (vCPU) utilisation
      - %
      - Per VM or Pod.
 It maps to ETSI GS NFV-IFA 027 v2.4.1 :cite:p:`etsigsnfvifa027` Mean vCPU usage and Peak vCPU usage (Cloud Infrastructure external).
    * - i.pm.005
      - Network metric, Packet count
      - Number of packets
      - Number of successfully transmitted or received packets per physical or virtual interface, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.006
      - Network metric, Octet count
      - 8-bit bytes
      - Number of 8-bit bytes that constitute successfully transmitted or received packets per physical or virtual interface, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.007
      - Network metric, Dropped Packet count
      - Number of packets
      - Number of discarded packets per physical or virtual interface, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.008
      - Network metric, Errored Packet count
      - Number of packets
      - Number of erroneous packets per physical or virtual interface, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.009
      - Memory buffered
      - KiB
      - Amount of temporary storage for raw disk blocks, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.010
      - Memory cached
      - KiB
      - Amount of RAM used as cache memory, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.011
      - Memory free
      - KiB
      - Amount of RAM unused, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.012
      - Memory slab
      - KiB
      - Amount of memory used as a data structure cache by the kernel, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.013
      - Memory total
      - KiB
      - Amount of usable RAM, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.014
      - Storage free space
      - Bytes
      - Amount of unused storage for a given storage system, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.015
      - Storage used space
      - Bytes
      - Amount of storage used for a given storage system, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.016
      - Storage reserved space
      - Bytes
      - Amount of storage reserved for a given storage system, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.017
      - Storage Read latency
      - Milliseconds
      - Average amount of time to perform a Read operation for a given storage system, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.018
      - Storage Read IOPS
      - Operations per second
      - Average rate of performing Read operations for a given storage system, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.019
      - Storage Read Throughput
      - Bytes per second
      - Average rate of performing Read operations for a given storage system, as defined in ETSI GS NFV-TST 008 V3.5.1.
    * - i.pm.020
      - Storage Write latency
      - Milliseconds
      - Average amount of time to perform a Write operation for a given storage system, as defined in ETSI GS NFV-TST 008 V3.5.1.
    * - i.pm.021
      - Storage Write IOPS
      - Operations per second
      - Average rate of performing Write operations for a given storage system, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.022
      - Storage Write Throughput
      - Bytes per second
      - Average rate of performing Write operations for a given storage system, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.023
      - Host power utilization
      - Watt (Joule/s)
      - Real-time electrical power used by a node (1).
    * - i.pm.024
      - Host energy consumption
      - Watt.hour (Joule)
      - Electrical energy consumption of a node since the related counter was last reset (2).
    * - i.pm.025
      - CPU power utilization
      - Watt (Joule/s)
      - Real-time electrical power used by the processor(s) of a node (1).
    * - i.pm.026
      - CPU energy consumption
      - Watt.hour (Joule)
      - Electrical energy consumption of the processor(s) of a node since the related counter was last reset (2).
    * - i.pm.027
      - PCIe device power utilization
      - Watt (Joule/s)
      - Real-time electrical power used by a specific PCI device of a node (1).
    * - i.pm.028
      - PCIe device energy consumption
      - Watt.hour (Joule)
      - Electrical energy consumption of a specific PCI device of a node since the related counter was last reset (2).
    * - i.pm.029
      - RAM power utilization
      - Watt (Joule/s)
      - Real-time electrical power used by the memory of a node (1).
    * - i.pm.030
      - RAM energy consumption
      - Watt.hour (Joule)
      - Electrical energy consumption of the memory of a node since the related counter was last reset (2).
    * - i.pm.031
      - Disk power utilization
      - Watt (Joule/s)
      - Real-time electrical power used by a specific storage device of a node (1).
    * - i.pm.032
      - Disk energy consumption
      - Watt.hour (Joule)
      - Electrical energy consumption of a specific storage device of a node since the related counter was last reset (2).
    * - i.pm.033
      - Hugepages pool total
      - Integer
      - The number of Hugepages currently configured in the pool, which is the total of pages available, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.034
      - Hugepages used
      - Integer
      - The number of used pages in the Hugepage Pool, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.
    * - i.pm.035
      - Hugepages free
      - Integer
      - The number of free pages in the Hugepage Pool, as defined in ETSI GS NFV-TST 008 V3.5.1 :cite:p:`etsigsnfvtst008`.

 **Table 4-8:** Internal Measurement Capabilities of Cloud Infrastructure